kapawlak/temp_lab_host/Courses/345/3L/lab5.md

 :::

 12. Switch back to the function generator and set the trigger level to $0 \text{ V}$.
-13. Put vertical cursors on the screen at put on of them right at the 0 point on the horizontal axis.
+13. Enable vertical cursors on the screen and place one of them at the 0 point on the horizontal axis.

 :::Exercise
 Slowly move the trigger level up and carefully watch the waveform.